shakamaran/nproan/readme.txt

 TODO:

+- test bad slopes and nreps eval

+- start analysing some files in notebooks and add functions to common.py check the fitting while youre at it

+- remove output of pictures
-- add more documentation
+- add documentation to functions
-- write wiki
-- write functions for fitting histograms using minuit
 - implement logging to file and exception stuff

-- implement nreps_eval (parameter for offnoi and filter):
-    [0,10,2] should evaluate nreps [0,2,4,6,8,10] -> [min,max,step]
-- implement bad slopes (for offnoi and filter) and provide output for it
+- write wiki and an example file for Analysis
+- write functions for fitting histograms using minuit (?)

 My current philosophy for doing stuff:
+- np roan should calculate stuff for now, functions for drawing/saving can be put in common.py
 - Parameters from the parameter file are stored in the class variables
 - Parameters can be boolean or int. for thresholds 0 means no calculation is performed.
 - parameter file is in JSON format